 A temperature zoning system is a system that allows to:

-Support a consistent temperature in a given part of a house, regardless of external conditions, such as sun, rain, snow, clouds, wind, phase of moon, or Philip Morris stock price;
+- Support a consistent temperature in a given part of a house, regardless of external conditions, such as sun, rain, snow, clouds, and wind;

 It is possible, for example, to have some rooms be cooler or warmer than others (individual preferences), and it is also possible to keep the same rooms at different temperature depending on, for example, whether the rooms are [supposed to be] occupied or not.

 What is a climate control system?